babetmihai/universal-reducer/README.md

 ```
 import React from 'react'
 import ReactDOM from 'react-dom'
-import { Provider } from 'react-redux'
+import { Provider } from 'universal-reducer'
 import App from './App'
 import store from './store'